Star Building

-Star Building is a historic commercial building located at Terre Haute, Vigo County, Indiana.
+Star Building is a historic commercial building located at Terre Haute, Indiana.
 It was built in 1912, and is a four-story, Chicago school style brick building.
 It features limestone and terra cotta detailing and a pressed metal decorative cornice.
 The building was built to house the Terre Haute Star newspaper.

 It was listed on the National Register of Historic Places in 1983.